HEALTHY SLEEP HABITS FOR YOUR BABY AND CHILD (SLEEP CHART FOR PARENTS)

 What if my child regularly has trouble falling asleep?

-If these reasons aren’t the cause, to your doctor about other ways to help your child learn to fall asleep on their own.
+If these reasons aren’t the cause, talk to your doctor about other ways to help your child learn to fall asleep on their own.

 Comments